Becoming a centre requires a number of pre-approval checks, and successful applicants pay a fee for being approved as a centre.

 Find out more

-Contact the Cambridge Assessment English Helpdesk for more information about what you need to get started with computer-based testing.
+Contact the Cambridge English Helpdesk for more information about what you need to get started with computer-based testing.
 Your local development manager will be able to help you throughout the registration process, give you details on any requirements and answer any other questions you may have regarding computer-based testing.

 Over the last five years we have invited our top-performing centres to be part of our Platinum Centre Scheme.
 Platinum Centres have access to special benefits, including visits to Cambridge for administrative staff, invigilator, customer service, sales and marketing training and free seminar resources.